nbinding/PMHive/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to open an issue or contact us at [nbinding+pmhive@gmail.com].
+If you have any questions, suggestions, or feedback, please feel free to open an issue or email us at [nbinding+pmhive@gmail.com].

 ---